-Although the GTPA is undertaken during a final-year professional experience placement, responsibility for assessment of the GTPA rests with the HEI.
+Although the GTPA is undertaken during a final-year professional experience placement, responsibility for assessment of the GTPA rests with the higher education institution (HEI).
+The GTPA is graded by teacher educators within the HEI.
+It is complementary to, but separate from, the Professional Experience Report.